The Barn Theatre,

 Once inside the Stage Manager's box switch no. 1 is the all important main switch for house lights and power but all numbered switches (1 - 7) should be turned on or off.
 Do not touch switches without any numbering identification.

 The stage manager's panel directly adjacent to the entrance of the Stage Manager's box and above the curtain winder only operates when switch no. 1 is turned on.
-This panel contains the main controls for the auditorium lights where alternatives are available, fan heaters, bulkhead lights (including prompt master control), exit lights and others which are all identified.
+This panel contains the main controls for the auditorium lights where alternatives are available, bulkhead lights (including prompt master control), exit lights and others which are all identified.

 Power: General power and that for stage circuits and lighting is available throughout the Theatre at all times.

-There is an automatic time switch controller for the boiler but this has to be specially programmed by arrangement.
+Central Heating and Air Conditioning: The switch to operate the boilers is located at high level in the kitchen.
+There is an automatic time switch controller for the boilers and this can be specially programmed to operate automatically by arrangement.

-When the weather is cold it is often necessary to turn the heating on in the afternoon of an evening performance.
+When the weather is very cold it is often necessary to turn the heating on in the afternoon of an evening performance.
 Generally 4.30 p.m. is about right with 5.30 p.m. being too late!

-The door curtain heater in the foyer is independent of the boilers and must be switched on and off as required.
+The door curtain heater in the foyer is independent of the boilers and should be switched on and off as required.
 There is a switch on the beam to the right hand side of the heater looking outwards and three switches on the unit itself.

 It is often necessary to liaise with the sound technician to assist with moving vehicles at the end of performances.